 Conserver Award - 20 days (or equivalent) time commitment, over at least 6 months

-The John Muir Award is accredited by the John Muir Trust.
-It is a nationally recognised certificate.
+All John Muir Award activity is registered, approved and reviewed by the John Muir Trust.

 Provider: John Muir Trust